machuga/authority-l4/README.md

 ## General Usage

-	//If you added the alias to `app/config/app.php` then you can access Authority, from any Model, Controller, View, or anywhere else in your Laravel app like so: if( Authority::can('create', 'User') )
+	//If you added the alias to `app/config/app.php` then you can access Authority, from any Controller, View, or anywhere else in your Laravel app like so: if( Authority::can('create', 'User') ){
-	{
-		User::Create(array(
+		User::create(array(
 			'username' => 'someuser@test.com'
 		));
 	}